Looking for things to do in the French Quarter of New Orleans? Is this your first visit to the French Quarter?

-You’ll want to definitely take a ghost tour while you’re there.
+You’ll want to take a ghost tour while you’re there.
 Walk up and down Bourbon Street and Royal Street.
 Hit up Cafe Du Monde for beignets and cafe au laite.
 Visit the oldest structure that’s a bar in the US.
 Eat your way through the French Market and more.

-A few Tips for Your French Quarter Trip
+A Few Tips for Your French Quarter Trip

 2. Where to stay in the French Quarter?
 In the past, we stayed closer to Canal Street at the Courtyard by Marriott Iberville.
-That was nice and we were able to walk to everything.
+That was nice, and we were able to walk to everything.

 However, the most recent stay was right in the heart of everything and stayed in The Place d’Armes Hotel (make sure to ask for a renovated room).
 I loved that it was around the corner from St. Louis Cathedral and closer to Decatur.
 It was a great location.

 I recommend staying away from Bourbon Street if you like to sleep.
-But if you want to be part of the lively festivities at night on Bourbon Street, then by all means check out the hotels on Bourbon Street.
+But if you want to be part of the lively festivities at night on Bourbon Street, then, by all means, check out the hotels on Bourbon Street.

 5. Wear comfortable shoes.
 Those cobblestone streets are not made for heels.

-Things to do in the French Quarter
+Things to Do in the French Quarter

 1. Bourbon Street

 The infamous Bourbon Street.
-I add this to the top of the list because you can’t visit the French Quarter in New Orleans and not see what Bourbon Street is all about.
+I add this to the top of the list because you can’t visit the French Quarter in New Orleans and not see what Bourbon Street is about.
 Bourbon Street is 13 blocks long from Canal Street to Esplanade Avenue.

-The majority of the cities festivities take place on Bourbon Street.
+The majority of the city’s festivities take place on Bourbon Street.
 Everyone spills out onto the streets from the bars and hotels.
 Above the street, balconies are full of visitors and locals celebrating with drinks and tossing beads into the crowds below.

-2. Take a walking Tour of the French Quarter
+2. Take a walking tour of the French Quarter

 Free Tours by Foot offers walking tours in the French Quarter and other related tours.
 Highly recommend booking a tour with them.